ibm-cloud-docs/pattern-code-engine-ai-summary-app/data-architecture.md

 # Architecture decisions for data
 {: #data-decisions}

-The following are data architecture decisions for the inclusion of watsonx.ai summarization in the AI Summarization Using Highly Resilient Serverless Architecture in IBM Cloud® pattern.
+The following are data architecture decisions for the inclusion of watsonx.ai summarization in the `AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud}}` pattern.

 | Architecture decision          | Requirement          | Options    | Decision     | Rationale        |
 |-------------------------------------|---------------------------|-------------------|-------------------|-----------------------|